Jack Skellington Pumpkin (No-Carve Painted Pumpkin)

 What You’ll Need

-I LOVE these foam pumpkins and have used them for a ton of pumpkin projects.
+I LOVE these foam pumpkins and have used them for almost all of my of pumpkin projects.
 They’re only $1 and you can do so many things with them!

 Ready to make your own Jack pumpkin?
 Let’s get started!